damicon/zfswatcher/README.md

 Edit the configuration file:

     editor /etc/zfs/zfswatcher.conf

+After that restart the process, on Debian/Ubuntu as follows:

+    service zfswatcher restart

 If you change the default web templates, it is best to copy them from `/usr/local/share/zfswatcher/www` to another location and change